 Scholarly sources -- such as peer-reviewed journal articles and books published by academic presses -- are written by credentialed scholars who are experts in a specific discipline or field.
-The information they produce is vetted before publication by other scholarly experts from the same discipline in a review process.
-That process is called peer review and it helps to evaluate the quality of scholarship, reduce bias, identify conflicts of interest, and assess overall contributions to the discipline.
+The information they produce is vetted before publication by other scholarly experts from the same discipline in a process called peer review.
+Peer review helps evaluate the quality of scholarship, reduce bias, identify conflicts of interest, and assess overall contributions to the discipline.

 When and Why You Should Use Scholarly Sources:

-Remember: Scholarly sources may include terminology or jargon that is used within that discipline and can seem dry or intense to read.
+Remember: Scholarly sources may include terminology or jargon used within that discipline which can seem dry or intense to read.
 Also, scholars may organize their scholarly works differently in order to document evidence that either supports or refutes claims and conclusions.
 Look for visual cues in the source to help guide you to relevant information (e.g. headings, sections, bullets, or charts/graphs in articles, and table of contents and indexes in books).

 ProQuest One Literature provides content and tools to support the study of literature from a variety of sources including diverse primary texts, criticism, full-text journals, book reviews, dissertations, eBooks, reference material, audio, and video.